 How Hiring the Wrong Attorney Can Cost Your DUI Accident Claim

 You were coming home from work late on a Friday one night, just like any other day.
 You were driving your normal route home when suddenly, BAM!
 As you’re going through the intersection you were struck by another vehicle.
 You’re shaken up but you’re able to compose yourself.
-Your neck aches and you feel some pain in your lower back, but you know the proper steps to take following an accident, so you get out to begin speaking with the other party.
+Your neck aches and you feel some pain in your lower back, but you know the proper steps to take following a car accident, so you get out to begin speaking with the other party.

 As you approach the vehicle, something seems off.
 You see the driver hunched over their steering wheel and smell a potent stench of alcohol coming from the cabin.